 Countries all over the world are applying greater scrutiny - and calling for stricter regulations - on transfer pricing practices.
-However, this greater scrutiny can provide an opportunity to identify more cost effective arrangements for your international transactions.
+This can provide an opportunity to identify more cost effective arrangements for your international transactions.

-In Australia, a new transfer pricing self-assessment regime is placing greater burden on the Public Officer to sign the income tax return to confirm that the related party pricing is arm’s length and is supported by good quality transfer pricing documentation.
-Failure to have adequate transfer pricing documentation can result in higher tax penalties in the event on an Australian Tax Office (ATO) audit.
+In Australia, the transfer pricing self-assessment regime places greater burden on the Public Officer to sign the income tax return to confirm that the related party pricing is arm’s length and is supported by good quality transfer pricing documentation.
+Failure to have adequate transfer pricing documentation can result in higher tax penalties in the event of an Australian Tax Office (ATO) audit.

-At a global level, there has been a rapid introduction of new transfer pricing regulations from the Organisation for Economic Cooperation and Development (OECD), particularly on intellectual property as part of their Base Erosion and Profit Shifting Initiative (BEPS).
-This will have a substantial impact on current and future transfer pricing structures for all sizes of business.
+At a global level, the transfer pricing regulations from the Organisation for Economic Cooperation and Development (OECD), particularly on intellectual property as part of their Base Erosion and Profit Shifting initiative (BEPS), have a substantial impact on transfer pricing structures for all sizes of business.